 Figure 3-1.
-Removing the SC504 Chassis Cover (SC505 procedure the same)
+Removing the Chassis Cover

 3.3 Motherboard Components

 Processor and Heatsink Installation

 Notes:

 - Use ESD protection. - Unplug the AC power cord from all power supplies after shutting down the system. - Check that the plastic protective cover is on the CPU socket and none of the socket pins are bent.
 If they are, contact your retailer. - When handling the processor, avoid touching or placing direct pressure on the LGA lands (gold contacts).
 Improper installation or socket misalignment can cause serious damage to the processor or CPU socket, which may require manufacturer repairs. - Refer to the Supermicro website for updates on processor support. - Graphics in this manual are for illustration only.
 Your components may look different.